 The estimated cost of the program is updated yearly based on the University's tuition and fees, which are subject to change (usually summer quarter).
 Tuition rates above do not reflect books, uniforms and supplies, living and transportation costs.
+Additional fees apply.
 A University quarterly fee is charged as well as a quarterly fee of $40 for Medical Radiography students.

 The A.S. in Medical Radiography Program is a rigorous program.
 Students should expect to give full-time attention to this demanding program.
 Students in the past have needed to adjust their personal schedules to make this program a priority.
 Students should also plan to drive to their clinical assignments, which are assigned to each student after the program begins.
 Students are expected to be responsible, accountable, and dependable. and behave and communicate with high professional standards.
 Attendance in all classes is also expected.
 Preparing for a 21-month demanding program is a key factor in program completion success.
 Students are also expected to be able to perform the essential job functions throughout the program and on into the profession, and maintain an overall and term GPA of 2.5 and above.

 The LLU Medical Radiography program stands out because of its family environment, caring faculty, low student-to-faculty ratio, and emphasis on service learning, values development, transformation, and the whole person.